3mdeb/news-and-ideas/_posts/2018-08-04-pfsense-as-hvm-on-pc-engines-apu2.md

 [  4]  0.0-10.0 sec  1.10 GBytes   941 Mbits/sec
 ```

-Unfortunately our switch is probably not well suited for testing 1GbE.
+Unfortunately, our switch is probably not well suited for testing 1GbE.
 Those
 tests should be repeated with directly connected ports/devices.

 Results for Debian HVM with NIC PCI passthrough: